monilshaah/ThinEmulator/README.md

  What is Project ThinEmulator:
 -------------------------------

 Project ThinEmulator is an initiative to enable cloud-based smartphone emulator platform.
-It enables user to create and use smartphone emulators on-the-go for various purposes such as testing of smartphone application.
-Those emulators can be remotely access from any modern web browser which supports HTML5/JavaScript without installing any libraries.
+It enables user to create and use smartphone emulators on-the-go for various purposes such as testing of smartphone applications.
+These emulators can be remotely accessed from any modern web browser which supports HTML5/JavaScript without installing any libraries.

 Current Version: ThinEmulator-0.0.1
 ------------------------------------